US Suspends 'Expedited' H-1B Visas

 Most of the jobs that can be easily offshored have already been done by these companies.
 There's a reason they want the H1Bs instead and that's because they understand the limitations of offshoring and the communication and control gaps.
 Offshoring looks good on paper but in practice for non-trivial tasks there's a friction to the process that shows up after actually doing it.
 Of the various companies I've worked at that have done offshoring they all ended up moving some or all of the jobs back because th

+Well said.
+Also, a lot of these jobs SHOULDN'T require 4-year degrees (which are now ridiculously expensive).
+Companies should pool together and fund 6-month code academies to fill these positions rather than trying to get cheap labor from outside the US.

-An Excellent Start But More is Required (Score:1)
+An Excellent Start But More is Required (Score:2, Insightful)

 Hopefully, the Trump administration will build upon this first step by properly increasing the minimum wages of an H1B worker to something more commensurate with that of a world class expert in science, technology, engineering or math.
 The wage should reflect the fact that the necessary worker is so rare and valuable that no US citizen living anywhere in the United States can satisfy the requirements.
 In my opinion, a person of such outstanding capability cannot be worth less than $250,000 per year in salar

-This is actually not difficult, just blame Trump (Score:3)
+This is actually not difficult, just blame Trump (Score:5, Insightful)

 While it could be difficult to divorce the move Friday from the Trump administration's broader immigration crackdown